-ADVISORY COMMITTEE PROCEDURES
+PROFESSIONAL-TECHNICAL ADVISORY COMMITTEE PROCEDURES

+RCW 28B.50.252.
+Districts offering vocational educational programs—Local advisory committees—Advice on current job needs.

+Each local education agency or college district offering vocational educational programs shall establish local advisory committees to provide that agency or district with advice on current job needs and on the courses necessary to meet these needs.

+The local program committees shall:

+Participate in the determination of program goals;

+Review and evaluate program curricula, equipment, and effectiveness;

+Include representatives of business and labor who reflect the local industry, and the community; and

+Actively consult with other representatives of business, industry, labor, and agriculture.

+4.40.20 Advisory Committees for Professional-Technical programs

+Each community and technical college or college district is required to have an industry advisory committee for each program and to follow approved College Advisory Committee Procedures

-These procedures will:
+These procedures:

+Align guidelines to comply with state and federal policies, inclusive of instructional programs, Worker Retraining, and Perkins V.

 Define the types of advisory committees that are permissible, that allow for regional cooperation, that meet a minimum of twice each calendar year, and provide for advisory meeting minutes that are maintained for a minimum of three years.

-Define required professional-technical advisory committee membership that will strive to ensure representation of gender and cultural diversity and include equal representation of business and labor, with the committee chair elected from the lay members.
+Define required advisory committee membership that will strive to ensure representation of gender and cultural diversity and include representation of business and labor.

-Define a formal professional-technical advisory committee member appointment process involving college administration that sets term limits with allowed exceptions, and provides an advisory member inventory on form SBCTC ADV or a form developed at the college containing, at minimum, the same information as is on the PA-ADV.
+Define an advisory committee member appointment process involving college administration that sets term limits with allowed exceptions, and provides an advisory member inventory on form SBCTC Advisory Committee Roster or a form developed at the college containing the same information.

 Describe required training for all advisory committee members prior to serving as voting members, including familiarization with Washington State’s Ethics Law as it pertains to their involvement with the college.

-Provide a list of duties essential for proper functioning of the professional-technical advisory committees providing for timely feedback to committees on their recommendations.

 Describe realistic enterprise plans.

+Describe Worker Retraining advisory committees.

-State Board staff will provide technical assistance with development of procedures.
+State Board staff is available to provide technical assistance with development of college level policies and procedures.